oddlanguage/odd/README.md

 ## 🖥️ Usage

+Firstly, make sure you have installed NodeJS and its package manager, npm.

-> ℹ️ Odd is guaranteed to work with [NodeJS version 16.13.1](https://nodejs.org/dist/v16.13.1/), but should be compatible with earlier versions down to v12, possibly requiring the `--harmony` flag.
+Odd is guaranteed to work with [NodeJS version 20.11.1](https://nodejs.org/dist/v20.11.1/), but should be compatible with earlier versions down to v12 (inclusive, possibly requiring the `--harmony` flag).

-To try out Odd, download the repo and run it:
+Afterwards, open up your shell of choice and run the following commands:

 ```sh
 npm i; # install dependencies